Eris O'Brien: Archbishop of Canberra-Goulburn

-Death
+Later Life & Death

 The Archbishop resigned in 1967 due to failing health and moved back to Sydney.
+In accordance with standard Vatican practice at the time, he was appointed to the titular archiepiscopal see of Apamea.
+O'Brien participated in all four sessions of the Second Vatican Council as a Council Father.
 He died in Richmond, New South Wales in 1974, and was interred in St Christopher's Cathedral, Canberra.